Course Number and Title: MAT 180 College Algebra

 This course includes the algebra of functions, graphs and applications, absolute value equations and inequalities, polynomial, rational, radical, quadratic and piecewise functions, and the application of basic right triangle trigonometry.

-- Solve triangles using right triangle trigonometry.
+- Solve triangles using right triangle trigonometry in degrees.
 (CCC 2, 6)

 - Use functional definitions and the algebra of functions to graph and solve application problems.
 (CCC 2, 6)